paddyhockey1/NHL-Player-Quiz-project-2/README.md

 * Wave found no errors but recommended some improvements regarding contrast in the headings for elements.
 The program was reacting to the text-shadow property and the similiarity between that colour and the page background colour.

+## Bugs

+* I encountered an issue a hover feature onn the mobile version would remain on the quiz's answer button after the page changed to the next question.
+I remedied this by simply removing the hover feature.

+* I encountered an issue with the score alert not appearing when a quiz was completed.
+The solution to this was to create a new div in the quiz-container element within the index page.

+## Unfixed Bugs

+* There is a visual bug within the Firefix browser where the background radiant appears sharper than in other browsers I have tested.
+I have tried: Chrome, Opera, Safari, Edge, and
+  Duckduckgo.
+This error only seems to occur within the desktop browser as I deployed my page to the Firefox mobile browser and did not encounter any issues.
+After further research online, I found that this appeared to be a common issue with Firefox not displaying background-gradient patterns in a similar fashion to other browsers, both desktop and mobile.